romul90/block-allocator/README.md

 - [ ] Create CMake-style package
 - [ ] Add more Unit-tests (using Catch)

 P.S.
 Before that, I had never completely touched allocators and embedded systems.
 I was engaged in C++ in conjunction with ROS - worked on the creating of the trajectory of robots, developed scripts for this, and also worked on the implementation of the direct and inverse positioning problem for the three-manipulator robot.
 I suspect that this allocator project can hardly be called fully or partially suitable for work, however, the search, study and creation of this project was an interesting time.
 Thanks.
+It would be interesting to hear an opinion about this code, although it is largely taken from another source.

 Reference list: